 Marvin K. Mooney, the enigmatic philosopher, has vanished.
 But we're left with his work: wild, confessional, encyclopedic, destructive texts that call into question Marvin's identity.
 Who is Marvin K. Mooney?
 And what has Christopher Higgs done with him?
 Only you, as our reader, can find out.
 Or: click here for more about the book.

 Sator is open to submissions from people who do not self-identify solely as male.
 If you'd like to submit, email a pdf copy of your full-length manuscript to the email below.
 Sator's next reading period is June 2016.
-If you're not interested in any Sator titles, look at these great small presses: Tyrant Books, Two Dollar Radio, Caketrain, Calamari Archive, Ink., Ellipsis Press, Wave Books, Blue Square Press, Fence Books, Black Ocean, Solar Luxuriance, Publishing Genius, Curbside Splendor, Penny-Ante Editions, Civil Coping Mechanisms, Lazy Fascist Press, Tiny Hardcore Press, and Boss Fight Books.
+If you're not interested in any Sator titles, look at these great small and/or independent presses: Tyrant Books, Two Dollar Radio, Caketrain, Calamari Archive, Ink., Ellipsis Press, Wave Books, Blue Square Press, Fence Books, Dorothy, 421 Atlanta, Black Ocean, Magic Helicopter, Solar Luxuriance, Publishing Genius, Curbside Splendor, Penny-Ante Editions, Civil Coping Mechanisms, Lazy Fascist Press, Zone Books, Tiny Hardcore Press, We Heard You Like Books, and Boss Fight Books.